Erudika/para/README.md

 Para can be compiled with JDK 6 and up, but we recommend running it on JDK 8+.

-Para uses Maven.
-Here's how you clone it and build it:
+To compile it you'll need Maven.
+Once you have it, just clone and build:

 ```sh
 $ git clone https://github.com/erudika/para.git && cd para